lawrennd/old_talks/_mlai/gaussian-processes.md

     y_sample = np.random.multivariate_normal(mean=np.zeros(x_pred.size), cov=K)
     plt.plot(x_pred.flatten(), y_sample.flatten())}

-where the effect of our noise term is to roughen the sampled functions, we can also increase the variance of the noise to see a different effect,
+\notes{where the effect of our noise term is to roughen the sampled functions, we can also increase the variance of the noise to see a different effect,}

 \code{sigma2 = 1.
 K = alpha*np.dot(Phi_pred, Phi_pred.T) + sigma2*np.eye(x_pred.size)